 “Those who bring sunshine into the lives of others cannot keep it from themselves.”
 James M Barrie

 It’s that time of year when I reflect on the past few months and make changes for the new term.
-One person that sticks to mind is a 10 year old boy who I’ve renamed Ray for this article.
+One person that springs to mind is a 10 year old boy who I’ve renamed Ray for this article.
 Ray is a sensitive, artistic and kind hearted boy on the Autistic Spectrum.
 He joined my class towards the end of the Spring term at a busy time last year, but slotted in perfectly.
 Like many children with autism, he had experienced a great deal of upheaval in life because of his diagnosis.

 Autism is a developmental condition affecting how a person perceives the world around them.
 This can include difficulties with social interactions; expressing feelings; nonverbal and verbal communication with others.
 There are over 700,000 people living with autism in the UK, with 2.8 million people affected in some form by the condition, and the numbers are rising.